Cycle 3

 At the end of the task, have the student reread any sounds that required correction.

-This task introduces students to segmenting words that consist of three continuous phonemes.
+This task introduces students to saying words that consist of three continuous sounds the slow way.

-This is also the first time that students will repeat the segmentation of six words in one task.
+This is also the first time that students will repeat six words in one task, saying them the slow way.

 The /r/ sound in room and Ron, can be tricky to produce.
-Make sure not to add a vowel sound after it like /rŭh/, and try not to make a sound in front of it like /ər/.
+Make sure not to add a vowel sound after it like /rǝ/.
+(The ǝ symbol represents the schwa sound, like the last sound in the word banana.
+Sometimes people make the mistake of adding a sound like that when saying a sound in isolation or after the final sound in a word.)
+Also, try not to make a sound in front of it like /ər/.
 It should sound like if you said the word roar without the oar.

 Make sure not to pause between any sounds, especially after the initial sounds in well, room, and soon.